BinaryMoon/wp-toolbelt/readme.txt

 = 1.9 - 11th September 2019 =
 * Tweak the cookie banner font sizes so they can be changed from a single place.
-* Add filter for breadcrumbs that allows you to disable them.
+* Add filter for breadcrumbs that allows you to easily disable them.

 = 1.8 - 10th September 2019 =
 * Add widget display module.
 This is an early version and subject to change.